Book Buying: An Environmentally Friendly Guide

-The first section is dedicated to environmentally friendly bookstores that exemplify stellar environmental and social commitments.
-In my opinion, they define the meaning of environmentally friendly book buying.
+The first section of this post is dedicated to environmentally friendly bookstores that exemplify stellar environmental and social commitments.
 In the remaining part, I explore online purchasing verses buying in stores, the business of publishing and discarding new books, independent bookstores, purchasing from Amazon and e-books verses printed books.

 So, let's take a look!
 Grab a cup of something warm and get ready to think beyond the boundaries of either/or as we venture into the murky seas of environmentally friendly book buying.
 I hope this guide helps.

 Most of the bookstores listed below are restricted to online selling.
 I'm not separating online book buying from brick-and-mortar bookstores because in today's market the two go hand in hand.
 Most physical bookstores will have an online component.
 Granted, the environmentally friendly bookstores listed below all have websites for online ordering.
 In addition, Half Price Books maintains storefronts scattered across the country.

 Beyond selling new and used books, Alibris offers cash for textbooks, textbook rentals, music, movies and matches independent sellers with buyers.
 In addition, they sell to libraries.
 But Alibris is also a fun place to work.
 For example, the company allows employees to bring along their dogs!
 Alibris cares about education, community, and the environment.

 They partner with Year Up, which matches young adults who lack opportunities with companies in need of skilled workers.
 The Alibris about page has a video about the Year Up program along with information on other projects they support—buildon.org, donarschoose.org, and Can I Lick the Spoon?, which won a Points of Light Foundationaward.